JuanSync7/Project_Chimera/GUIDE_CREATING_PAGES.md

 *   May include page-specific components like `<StarryBackground />`.
 *   Content is organized into various `<section>` components (e.g., `<HomeSection />`, `<OverviewSection />`), imported from `src/components/chimera/sections/`.
 *   Often includes "Learn More" buttons (`<Link href="/subpage-route">...</Link>`) that navigate to dedicated subpages for more detailed information.
+*   The main content logic (`HomePageContent`) is wrapped in a `<Suspense>` component for potential future use with server components or data fetching strategies, though currently, it primarily handles client-side interactivity.

 ### Adding a New Section to the Main Page: